 Global production of organic cotton fibre

 According to organic exchange, the production of organic cotton reached 145,865 tons in the 2007-08 crop years, up by 152% year on year and growing at an average annual rate of 185% over the past 3 years.
 The production is due to large measure to increase production in India (Which in 2008 saw its production rise by 292% – 73,702 tons, about half of world’s organic cotton production), and is fuelled by heightened demand for organic cotton from small to large size retailer around the world (OTA 2009).
 Despite this strong growth, organic cotton represented a mere 0.6% of the world market for cotton in 2007/08.
 While the conventional cotton crop was expected to decrease in 2008/09, both in terms of the area under production and in terms of output, organic cotton production is forecast to increase to (however, the only organic fabric that is popular in industrial domain and public domain is only organic cotton.
 The other natural fibres like hemp, tencel, bamboo etc can be made organic but not that popular in public domain.
 These fabrics are as natural as cotton but till now not used as organics.
 If we talk on the properties, these fabrics are having the same properties as organic cotton process.
 In fact, some of them posses better qualities than cotton in terms of its use.
-Research has been done on the behaviours and properties of these organic and natural fibres and fabrics in textile design and apparel design industries.
+Research has been done on the behaviours and properties of these organic and natural fibres and fabrics.